Futarasan-jinja Shrine 日光二荒山神社

 The walk takes about 45 minutes from Nikko Station along pleasant forest-lined roads.

-From JR Nikko Station or Tobu Nikko Station, take the World Heritage tour bus which stops at the UNESCO Heritage sites.
+From Nikko Station or Tobu Nikko Station, take the World Heritage tour bus which stops at the UNESCO Heritage sites.
 The bus ride takes about 15 minutes to reach Futarasan-jinja Shrine.

 The shrine area is free to enter and look around except for a garden containing trees sacred to the shrine.